alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

     </p>
 </div>

-As I was working through the code, I was reminded of some of the challenges I faced when I first wrote the screen a couple of years ago, specifically with Android's nested scrolling APIs.
-Introduced in API 21, nested scrolling makes it possible for a parent scrollable views to contain children scrollable views, allowing us to create the fancy scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case of these APIs involving a parent `CoordinatorLayout` and a child `NestedScrollView`.
-Without nested scrolling, the `NestedScrollView` scrolls independently of its surroundings.
-Once enabled, however, the `CoordinatorLayout` and `NestedScrollView` communicate with each other throughout the duration of a scroll, creating a cool "collapsing toolbar" effect that feels more natural.
+As I was working through the code, I was reminded of some of the challenges with Android's nested scrolling APIs I faced when I first wrote the screen a couple of years ago.
+Introduced in API 21, the nested scrolling APIs make it possible for a scrollable parent view to contain scrollable children views, making it possible to create the scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case of these APIs involving a parent `CoordinatorLayout` and a child `NestedScrollView`.
+Without nested scrolling, the `NSV` scrolls independently of its surroundings.
+Once enabled, however, the `CoordinatorLayout` and `NestedScrollView` take turns intercepting and consuming the scroll, creating a 'collapsing toolbar' effect that feels more natural.

 <!-- Figure 2 -->